michael105/minilib/doc/minilib.md

 scandir        int scandir(const char *path, struct dirent **listing[], int (*fp_select)(const struct dirent *),	int (*cmp)(const struct dirent **, const struct dirent **));

-               list files and dirs in a directory
-              !!! sorting doesn't ork.
+               the increment of the buffer of scandir in bytes for memory allocations (default:4096)list files and dirs in a directory !!! sorting doesn't ork.
 Seems to be a gcc bug, since it is amongst others optimization flag dependent.